Lucille Miller: Case history

 On October 7, 1964, Lucille Miller had poured Cork a glass of milk to settle his stomach, and discovered she needed to make a late night trip to the store to purchase milk so the children would have it for breakfast.
 Cork asked to come along.
 He was sleeping next to the passenger door, which she locked to ensure he didn't fall out.
 They went to an all-night Mayfair Market where she purchased the milk.
-At about 12:30 AM on October 8 on the way home, Lucille claimed, the Beetle had a tire blow out, causing the car to catch fire as she drove off Banyan Street above a lemon grove.
+At about 12:30 a.m. on October 8 on the way home, Lucille claimed, the Beetle had a tire blow out, causing the car to catch fire as she drove off Banyan Street above a lemon grove.
 She claimed she tried to break a window but the fire was too hot to reach in and unlock the door, and that she then used a big tree branch to try to move her husband out of the car, but he was fast asleep.
 She then went to get help on the deserted section of Banyan Street and finally found a house from which she called the police.

 The initial evidence matched her story, until authorities more closely examined the skid marks, which were much shorter than they would be in a loss of control as Lucille reported.
 They also noticed an empty can of gasoline lying on its side on the back seat, while the charred milk cartons were still standing upright and not jostled by the sudden stop.
 The car was still in low gear (unusual for a 35mph crash), and was also dug in, implying that someone had tried to push it the rest of the way over the embankment.

 Miller was arrested later that day and held pending charges.
 A complaint was filed on October 13, and an indictment for first-degree murder was returned October 20.

 Further investigation led to the discovery of a $125,000 (some sources say $140,000) life insurance policy with a double indemnity clause for accidental death.
 The couple was also found to be roughly $64,000 in debt, including a nearly $30,000 mortgage on the Bella Vista house.
 Lucille was also discovered to have had an affair with lawyer Arthwell Hayton, a widower father of three, one of them a friend of Debra, who said Hayton's wife, Elaine, had died under mysterious circumstances.
 Both Lucille and Hayton told police that the affair had ended several months before Cork's death.

 Trial, conviction and appeal

 Miller was convicted on March 5, 1965, and sentenced to life imprisonment.
-Her conviction was upheld on appeal to the California Supreme Court in 1966, and also by the U.S. Supreme Court in 1968 (with F. Lee Bailey as part of her legal team).
+Her conviction was upheld on appeal to the California District Court of Appeal in 1966.
+In 1968, the U.S. Supreme Court (with F. Lee Bailey as part of her legal team) dismissed the writ of certiorari as improvidently granted.

 After serving seven years of her sentence, she was paroled in 1972.
 Her attorneys, convinced of her absolute innocence, continued to appeal her conviction.